Governorship of Phil Murphy

-Phil Murphy became the 56th Governor of New Jersey on January 16, 2018.
+Phil Murphy became the 56th governor of New Jersey on January 16, 2018.
 He won re-election in 2021, becoming the first Democrat since Brendan Byrne in 1977 to do so.
-His first term, overshadowed by the Covid-19 pandemic, has been characterized as establishing the already liberal-leaning state as one of the nation's most progressive.
+His first term, overshadowed by the COVID-19 pandemic, has been characterized as establishing the already liberal-leaning state as one of the nation's most progressive.

 Election, transition, and inauguration

 Murphy, a Democrat, was elected on November 7, 2017, in the New Jersey gubernatorial election.
 His election made New Jersey the seventh state in the US where control of the legislative and executive branches fell to Democrats.
 His transition team comprised over 500 persons who produced 14 reports with recommendations.
 He was sworn in at the Trenton War Memorial on January 16, 2018, for a term of four years.
 An inaugural ball was held at MetLife Stadium in the Meadowlands.

-In March 2019, the state of New Jersey has approved a recall petition effort to collect 1.5 million signatures to force Murphy to a recall election.
+In 2019, opponents of Murphy launched a recall petition effort seeking to recall him from office.
+The petition organizers failed to obtain enough voter signatures to trigger a recall election.

 In November 2021, Murphy was re-elected for a second term, the first Democratic Governor of New Jersey to win re-election since Brendan Byrne in 1977.